ibm-cloud-docs/Cloudant/local/configure.md

      "views":{"all":{"map":"function(doc){emit(doc._id,1)};","reduce":"_count"}}}'\
     > -u admin:password
     ```
+    {: codeblock}

     When the admin user is authorized to create a design document, you receive a message like the one in this example.

     `{"ok":true,"id":"_design/all","rev":"1-5c0878a3c1cabf82004ed85113fa59c6"}`

-    The message includes the following information about the design document: document ID, which is `_design/all` and revision number.
+    The message includes the following information about the design document: document ID, which is `_design/all`, and revision number.

 ## Configuring IOQ